-Bryan Daly is Practice Group Leader of Sheppard Mullin's Government Contracts and White Collar Defense practice groups and works out of the firm's Los Angeles office.
-Bryan is a former Assistant United States Attorney for the Central District of California, Criminal Division, Public Corruption and Government Fraud Section.
+Bryan Daly is a partner in the Governmental and White Collar Defense Practice Groups and works out of the firm's Los Angeles office.
+Bryan is a former Assistant U.S. Attorney for the Central District of California, Criminal Division, Public Corruption and Government Fraud Section.

-Bryan was nominated in 2008 as one of the top ten White Collar Defense attorneys in the United States by Chambers USA.
-He has been recognized as one of the nation's top ranked White Collar Defense attorneys by Chamber USA and The Best Lawyers in America since 2004.
-Bryan is also currently the Chairman of the ABA's Subcommittee on False Claims Act Litigation.
+Bryan was nominated in 2008 as one of the top 10 white collar defense attorneys in the U.S. by Chambers USA.
+He has been recognized as one of the nation's top ranked white collar defense attorneys by Chamber USA and Best Lawyers in America since 2004.
+Bryan is also currently the chairman of the American Bar Association's Subcommittee on False Claims Act Litigation.

 - Law360, 03.11.2014

 Global Trade Law Blog Posts